andreffs18/surfops/README.md

 #### K8S Cluster.

-Of course that you don't need a kubernetes cluster to run these commands, but since we have one at our displosal, why not 😁.
+Of course that you don't need a kubernetes cluster to run these commands, but since we have one at our disposal, why not 😁.

 There is one cronjob for each command.
 The sequence of cronjobs translates to the workflow that we manually do every week.